Pilgrim Baptist Church

 • Proceed according to biblical principles and the church’s doctrinal convictions

-This approach ensures every voice can be heard while maintaining godly order and unity.
+This approach ensures every voice can be heard while maintaining godly order and unity in the body.